john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Several developers and researchers were asked about this while doing interviews for this report and the consensus is that MEV on bitcoin validity rollups may lead to an increase in L1 transaction fees due to the increased transactional volume created by MEV bots, but otherwise L1 users would not be affected by MEV.
 Those familiar with the matter pointed to the lack of negative effects of L2 rollups on L1 Ethereum users as evidence for why bitcoin L1 users would likely not be negatively effected by L2 rollups built on bitcoin either.
 Given that L2 rollups are a relatively recent phenomenon on Ethereum, however, more time and research is needed to better understand the interplay between MEV on L2 and consensus security and incentives on L1.

 Even if new forms of MEV are not enabled on L2, depending on how validity rollups are implemented on bitcoin, new forms of MEV could still be enabled on L1.
 If validity rollups are enabled on bitcoin using recursive covenants, then recursive covenants could be used to build new types of MEV-vulnerable protocols on L1.
-For example, the decentralized exchange protocol BitMatrix is a constant product market maker protocol built using recursive covenants.[101]
-BitMatrix was originally designed for the Liquid blockchain, which has support for recursive covenants but also supports confidential assets thus making BitMatrix trades resistant to MEV.
-Bitcoin does not support confidential assets on L1, which creates the possibility of MEV on a version of BitMatrix deployed to a recursive-covenant-enabled bitcoin L1.
-Users would be smart to move this activity to L2 protocols where protections against MEV can be implemented, but still, the fact that they will be able to generate new MEV opportunities on L1 should be taken into consideration.
+For example, the decentralized exchange protocol BitMatrix is a constant product market maker protocol built using recursive covenants.[118]
+BitMatrix was originally designed for the Liquid blockchain, which has support for recursive covenants and also supports confidential assets thus making BitMatrix trades resistant to MEV.
+Bitcoin does not support confidential assets on L1, which creates the possibility of MEV if a version of BitMatrix were deployed to a recursive-covenant-enabled bitcoin L1.
+Users would be smart to move this activity to L2 protocols where protections against MEV can be implemented, but still, the fact that they would be able to generate new MEV opportunities on L1 should be taken into consideration.

 Researchers have been able to develop many solutions that reduce and even prevent the negative effects of MEV.
-Some of these solutions are structural changes to consensus that impede the ability of block producers to order transactions in their favor.[101]
-Other techniques hide transaction information so that block producers and "searchers" are unable to see transactions that would be vulnerable to MEV.[102]
+Some of these solutions are structural changes to consensus that impede the ability of block producers to order transactions in their favor.[119]
+Other techniques hide transaction information so that block producers and "searchers" are unable to see transactions that would be vulnerable to MEV.[120]
 Users who don't want to have their lunch eaten by MEV bots can and should demand that developers implement these MEV countermeasures in their rollups and rollup-based financial applications.
 If these countermeasures become widely implemented then MEV as a general concern could become a thing of the past.

 ### 6.4 Algorithmic incentive manipulation contracts

-Adding support for validity rollups on bitcoin could have unintended negative side effects aside from MEV by enabling "algorithmic incentive manipulation" (AIM) attacks.[103]
+Adding support for validity rollups on bitcoin could have unintended negative side effects aside from MEV by enabling "algorithmic incentive manipulation" (AIM) attacks.[121]
 AIM attacks use smart contracts to incentivize miners to attack each other or specific users, disrupting the normal incentives of Nakamoto consensus.
 This section will look at a few examples of AIM contracts that could be built on bitcoin using sufficiently expressive validity rollups.
 This is not an exhaustive catalogue of such contracts.
-It's also worth noting that AIM attacks are possible even if AIM contracts cannot be built on bitcoin directly.[104]
+It's also worth noting that AIM attacks are possible even if AIM contracts cannot be built on bitcoin directly.[122]
 The most important takeaway is that there are risks both known and unknown (with the possibility of unknown risks itself being a risk) associated with enabling more expressive scripting capabilities on bitcoin and new layers such as validity rollups built on bitcoin.

 **TxWithhold contracts**
 One example of an AIM smart contract is a "TxWithhold" contract.
-In a BitMEX Research article, Gleb Naumenko describes how covenants can be used to build a smart contract that incentivizes miners to withold (i.e. not confirm) a transaction for a certain number of blocks.[103]
+In a BitMEX Research article, Gleb Naumenko describes how covenants can be used to build a smart contract that incentivizes miners to withold (i.e. not confirm) a transaction for a certain number of blocks.[123]
 As described in Section 5, some designs for building validity rollups on bitcoin require the use of recursive covenants.
 Even if the rollups enabled are relatively limited in capability e.g. no more capable of expressive contracts than bitcoin is today, by enabling recursive covenants on bitcoin L1, certain TxWithhold contracts could be possible.
 Exactly how much harm these kinds of TxWithhold contracts could do in practice is an area where further research is needed.

 **Re-org wars**
-If a validity rollup on bitcoin supported expressive smart contracts, they could be used to instigate "re-org wars", where smart contracts battle each other to incentivize and dis-incentivize miners reorganizing the blockchain.[104, 105] This type of AIM attack was shown to be possible using a "HistoryRevision contract" on Ethereum L1.[106]
+If a validity rollup on bitcoin supported expressive smart contracts, they could be used to instigate "re-org wars", where smart contracts battle each other to incentivize and dis-incentivize miners reorganizing the blockchain.[124, 125] This type of AIM attack was shown to be possible using a "HistoryRevision contract" on Ethereum L1.[126]
 It's unclear if such contracts deployed to L2 could have the same effect on L1, or whether it _would_ be possible but only under _certain conditions_ (e.g. heavy overlap of block producers on both layers).
 Even if such reorg contracts on L2 could have the same effect on L1, if they can both incentivize and dis-incentivize reorgs then perhaps they cancel each other out and there's no harm done.
 Again, this is an area where further research is needed.

 **Majority-vulnerable contracts**
-One category of smart contract whose positive uses have been discussed at length by researchers but whose potential for harm has arguably been under-explored is the "SPV bridge" (also referred to as a "hashrate escrow") and the similar category of "optimistic" smart contracts.[107, 108] SPV bridge and optimistic contracts are collectively referred to here as "majority-vulnerable contracts" because users of these contracts trust the majority of block producers (as measured by whatever Sybil-protection resource is used to guard entry to the block producer set e.g. hashpower, stake, identities, etc) to not steal funds held in the contract.
+One category of smart contract whose positive uses have been discussed at length by researchers but whose potential for harm has arguably been under-explored is the "SPV bridge" (also referred to as a "hashrate escrow") and the similar category of "optimistic" smart contracts.[127, 128] SPV bridge and optimistic contracts are collectively referred to here as "majority-vulnerable contracts" because users of these contracts trust the majority of block producers (as measured by whatever Sybil-protection resource is used to guard entry to the block producer set e.g. hashpower, stake, identities, etc) to not steal funds held in the contract.

 The obvious risk is that majority-vulnerable contracts enable an AIM attack that could lead to users getting robbed by block producers.
 Perhaps of more concern is a more subtle risk: _the existence and use of majority-vulnerable contracts creates an incentive for block producers to collude to effectuate the theft, making majority-vulnerable contracts potentially harmful to the security of the blockchain itself_.
 By creating an incentive to collude to form a "dishonest" majority where no such incentive would otherwise exist, majority-vulnerable contracts could be considered to be directly undermining the otherwise honest, correct, incentive-compatible operation of Nakamoto consensus.

 The existence of majority-vulnerable contracts on bitcoin L2 may not be such a problem for L1 bitcoin users if the majority-vulnerable contracts use a different set of block producers than L1 e.g. a hashrate escrow contract implemented in a validity rollup that uses a different set of miners to secure the hashrate escrow.
 However if the implementation path used to add support for validity rollups on bitcoin enables new types of majority-vulnerable contracts on L1, then the bitcoin community may want to consider whether the potential risk introduced by majority-vulnerable contracts is worth the benefit of this particular implementation path.
-For example, bitcoin developer has pointed out that recursive covenants could be use to build hashrate escrow contracts on bitcoin.[109]
+For example, bitcoin developer has pointed out that recursive covenants could be use to build hashrate escrow contracts on bitcoin.[129]
 So if support for validity rollups is implemented on bitcoin using recursive covenants, then the bitcoin community will need to consider whether they also want to enable L1 hashrate escrow contracts as well.

-Empirical observation has shown that block producers have not yet colluded to steal despite the existence of majority-vulnerable contracts, suggesting there is some other incentive or dis-incentive preventing them from stealing.[110]
+Empirical observation has shown that block producers have not yet colluded to steal despite the existence of majority-vulnerable contracts, suggesting there is some other incentive or dis-incentive preventing them from stealing.[130]
 It's also possible that there's simply a tipping point that has yet to be reached and it's only a matter of time before the collusion and theft these contracts incentivize finally occurs.
 With sufficiently expressive smart contract capabilities, it would be possible to create an AIM contract that automatically allocates the proceeds of theft from a majority-vulnerable contract to block producers who participate in the attack, reducing risk and coordination costs and thereby potentially increasing the likelihood that the attack is attempted and succeeds.
 Since majority-vulnerable contracts have already been deployed to production, only time will tell whether or not they really are a threat to their host networks.

 **Fully-automated totalitarianism**